 SOCI 333 (3-3-0) Introduction to SPSS: An introduction to the Statistical Package for the Social Sciences, a computer program for data processing and statistical analysis, enabling students without knowledge of programming or without programming aspirations to utilize the computer for scientific research.

-Prerequisite: SOCI 210 And SOCI 331
+Prerequisite: SOCI 210 And SOCI 331 Or equivalent Or permission of instructor

 SOCI 335 (3-3-0) Sociological Research Methods: An introduction to the various sociological research methods, with emphasis on research design, questionnaire construction, the construction and use of surveys, uses of available data, methods of collecting and analyzing data, the testing of hypotheses, the drawing of inferences, and the writing of the research report.

-Prerequisite: SOCI 210 And SOCI 331
+Prerequisite: SOCI 210 And SOCI 331 Or equivalent